erlerobot/erle_gitbook_erlebrain/en/software/ardupilot/installing.md

 ```

 ##### lzop Compression
-The kernel is compressed using lzo.
-Install the lzop parallel file compressor:
+The kernel is compressed using `lzop`.
+Install the `lzop` parallel file compressor:
 ```
 apt-get install lzop
 ```